Exams & Cleanings

 The most underrated appointment in dentistry.

-A thorough exam and a careful cleaning — twice a year, every year — prevents most of the dental problems we treat downstream.
+A thorough exam and a careful cleaning, twice a year, catch problems while they are still small and simple to treat.
 We take these visits seriously, even when they are routine.

 What happens at your exam